Rhesus macaque: Human–rhesus conflict

-Towards the end of March 2018, it was reported that a monkey had entered a house in the village of Talabasta, Indian state of Odisha, and kidnapped a baby.
+Towards the end of March 2018, it was reported that a monkey had entered a house in the village of Talabasta, Odisha, India and kidnapped a baby.
 The baby was later found dead in a well.
-Though monkeys are known to attack people, enter homes, and damage property, this reported behaviour was unusual.
+Though monkeys are known to attack people, enter homes and damage property, this reported behaviour was unusual.

 Population management tools

-Managing conflict between humans and rhesus macaque is a difficult challenge.
-As mentioned previously there are many factors that go into why conflict occurs.
-This nuanced relationship requires thoughtfulness in management practices.
-Behaviour and population management are the two main areas of management that humans will look into to try and minimize conflict, protect wildlife, and promote co-existence.

-When looking at and altering behaviour, crop raiding is the potentially the most significant behaviour change that is crucial in reducing conflict rates.
-One example is the implementation of guards in agricultural setting to chase off intruding monkeys using dogs slingshot, and firecrackers.
-This method is no-lethal and can alter behavioural patterns of crop raiding monkeys.
-Another strategy that farmers can employ is to plant alternative, buffer crops which are unattractive to monkeys in high-conflict zones such as along the edges of macaque habitat.
-In urban settings planting food trees within city periphery and country parks aim to discourage macaques from entering nearby residential areas for food.
+Crop-raiding is seen as one of the most important behaviours to change to reduce conflicts.
+One example is the implementation of guards in agricultural settings to chase off intruding monkeys using dogs, slingshots, and firecrackers.
+This method is non-lethal and can alter behavioural patterns of crop-raiding monkeys.
+Another strategy that farmers can employ is to plant alternative, buffer crops which are unattractive to monkeys in high-conflict zones, such as along the edges of macaque habitats.
+In urban settings, planting food trees within city periphery and country parks aim to discourage macaques from entering nearby residential areas for food.